-Although it might not fit with your expectations of a Caribbean village, Taganga's cacti-covered hills and cosy little beaches will quickly win you over.
-The diving isn't quite as colourful as the Great Barrier Reef and the water can be surprisingly cold but at a mere fraction of the cost, who's complaining?
+Although it might not fit with your expectations of a Caribbean village, Taganga's cacti-covered hills and cozy little beaches will quickly win you over.
+The diving isn't quite as colorful as the Great Barrier Reef and the water can be surprisingly cold but at a mere fraction of the cost, who's complaining?

-Whether they're planning to dive, trek or just chill out, most travellers end up sticking around Taganga much longer than they expected.
-So even if diving wasn't on your itinerary it's worth poking your head into one of the dive shops and checking out the options.
+Whether they're planning to dive, trek, or just chill out, most travelers end up sticking around Taganga much longer than they expected.
+So even if diving wasn't on your itinerary, it's worth poking your head into one of the dive shops and checking out the options.

-There is on one ATM in Taganga which doesn't work with many international cards and is often empty even when it does.
+There is one ATM in Taganga, which doesn't work with many international cards, and is often empty even when it does.
 You might have to make a short trip out to Santa Marta to get the cash for your dives.
-Be wary of people watching you while you make a withdrawal and avoid doing it at night.
-The majority of the city's ATMs are near the Edificio de los Bancos and criminals know to hang around and watch for tourists taking out a lot of cash.
+Be wary of people watching you while you make a withdrawal, and avoid doing it at night.
+The majority of the city's ATMs are near the Edificio de los Bancos, and criminals know to hang around and watch for tourists taking out a lot of cash.

 Finding the right dive school is the first and most important step.
-If you're an expert you'll know exactly what you're looking for but for beginners the amount of shops can be overwhelming.
-Aquantis, Poseidon and Octopus are the main companies and are a good place to start.
+If you're an expert, you'll know exactly what you're looking for, but for beginners the number of shops can be overwhelming.
+Poseidon and Ocean Lovers are two reliable companies if you need a place to start.

-There are lots of good deals to be found but remember, low cost and high competition has led some operators to cut corners.
-Take a walk along the beachfront and look into a few of the shops.
-Checking out their gear is a good place to start.
-You don't have to be a technical expert: if the equipment looks dirty, damaged or poorly maintained you probably want to move along.
+There are lots of good deals on offer, but remember, low cost and high competition has led some operators to cut corners.
+Take a walk along the beachfront and look into a few of the shops, taking a thorough look at the gear.
+You don't have to be a technical expert: if the equipment looks dirty, damaged, or poorly maintained, you probably want to move along.

 Don't drink too much the night before.
 You'll be starting early to make the most of the day and you want to be on the ball.
 Diving with a hangover is not pleasant and can be downright dangerous.